Parker-Liu1103/angular-webpack/README.md

 # angular-webpack
 to start this project:

+run command below in your vs code comman interface:

-run npm install
+npm install

 npm start

+// use eslint to check code standard

+npm run lint